 Sec.
-86-345.
+38-153.
 Applicability.
-This Article applies to and regulates any and all Applicators of Fertilizer and areas of Application of Fertilizer within the jurisdictional boundaries of the City, unless such Applicator is specifically exempted by the terms of this Article.
-This Article operates prospectively only, and does not impair any existing contracts.
+This article applies to and regulates any and all Applicators of Fertilizer and areas of Application of Fertilizer within the unincorporated areas of the city, unless such Applicator is specifically exempted by the terms of this article.
+This Article operates prospectively only, and does not impair any existing contracts

 Sec.
-86-346.
+38-154.
 Timing of Fertilizer Application.

-- (a) No Applicator may Apply Fertilizers containing nitrogen, phosphorus, or both to Turf, Landscape Plants, or both during the Prohibited Application Period, or to Saturated Soils. - (b) Fertilizer containing nitrogen or phosphorus may not be Applied before seeding or sodding a site, and may not be Applied for the first thirty (30) days after seeding or sodding, except when hydro-seeding for temporary or permanent erosion control in an emergency situation, or in accordance with an adopted stormwater pollution prevention plan for that site.
+- (a) No Applicator may Apply Fertilizers containing nitrogen, phosphorus, or both to when hydro-seeding for temporary or permanent erosion control in an emergency situation, or in accordance with an adopted stormwater pollution prevention plan for that site.

+Turf, Landscape Plants, or both during the Prohibited Application Period, or to Saturated Soils. - (b) Fertilizer containing nitrogen or phosphorus may not be Applied before seeding or sodding a site, and may not be Applied for the first thirty (30) days after seeding or sodding, except